|

 Traffic Rules

-- Both the Drivers and Passengers must always wear Seat Belts.
+- Both drivers and passengers must always wear seat belts.

-- Never drive if your blood alcohol level is more than 0.05%.
+- Never drive if your blood alcohol level is more than 0.05 percent.

-- Northern Territory is the only territory that does not have a specification of speed limit.
+- Northern Territory is the only territory that does not have a specified speed limit.
 But for safety reason, it is wise to stick to 110km/hr.

-- The speed limit in residential areas is 50km/hr to 60km/hr.
+- The speed limit in residential areas is usually 50km/hr to 60km/hr.

 - You should also give way to T-intersections.